 thing, but abandonment is far worse.
 Recalling how my

 been to me.
 So much for wishful thinking.
-Now
+At

-the guilt was overwhelming.
-I was very upset that Sam
+My guilt over the impending divorce was overwhelming.
+I was upset that Sam

 would suffer the same consequences of a broken home as I had.